major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 <img style="width: 100%;" src="/img/blog/di-container/after-dependency-inversion.svg">

 You see what we just did?
-By changing all of the **references from concrete classes to interfaces**, we've just **flipped the dependency graph**.
+By changing all of the **references from concrete classes to interfaces**, we've just **flipped the dependency graph** and created an _architectural boundary_ inbetween the two components.

+<p class="special-quote"><b>Design principle</b>: Program against interfaces, not implementations.</p>

 Maybe you're not as excited about this as I am.
 Let me show you why this is so great.